mulle-objc/De-Re-mulle-objc/index.md

 * A powerful class-system

-## Install
+## Install mulle-objc

-This guide doesn't have detailed installation instructions.
+This guide doesn't have detailed installation instructions for **mulle-objc**.
 Read the instructions on [foundation-developer](https://github.com/MulleFoundation/foundation-developer) and follow them.